Massive Luxury Overdose

 Massive Luxury Overdose is the second studio album by Swedish pop group Army of Lovers.
 It was originally released in 1991, and a reissue of the album with altered track listing was released in 1992.
 It contains the band's biggest hits, including "Obsession", and "Crucified".
-The original version of the album also includes three songs from their first album Disco Extravaganza (1990), which aren't included on the reissued version.
+The original version of the album also includes three songs from their first album Disco Extravaganza (1990), which are not included on the reissued version.